Jens Stoltenberg: 2014

 On 28 March 2014, NATO's North Atlantic Council appointed Stoltenberg as designated successor of Anders Fogh Rasmussen as the 13th Secretary General of NATO and Chairman of the council, effective from 1 October 2014.
-The appointment had been widely expected in the media for some time, and commentators pointed out that the alliance's policies toward Russia will be the most important issue faced by Stoltenberg.
-Angela Merkel, the chancellor of Germany, took the initiative to appoint Stoltenberg as secretary-general, securing the support first of the United States, then of the United Kingdom, and then of all other member states.
-Norway was a founding member of NATO in 1949, and Stoltenberg is the first Norwegian to serve as secretary-general, although former Conservative Party Prime Minister Kåre Willoch was considered a strong candidate in 1988.
+The appointment had been widely expected in the media for some time, and commentators suggested out that the alliance's policies toward Russia would be the most important issue faced by Stoltenberg.
+Angela Merkel, the chancellor of Germany, appointed Stoltenberg as secretary-general, securing the support first of the United States, then the United Kingdom, and then of all other member states.
+Norway was a founding member of NATO in 1949, and Stoltenberg was the first Norwegian to serve as secretary-general.

 2015

 In June 2015, Stoltenberg said, "I believe we don't see any immediate threat against any NATO country from the east.
 Our goal is still cooperation with Russia… That serves NATO and it serves Russia."

 In September 2015, Czech Deputy Prime Minister Andrej Babiš criticized NATO's lack of response to the European migrant crisis.
 After talks with Stoltenberg on migrant crisis issue Babiš said: "NATO is not interested in refugees, though Turkey, a NATO member, is their entrance gate to Europe and smugglers operate on Turkish territory".